open-mmlab/mmpretrain/docs/en/advanced_guides/runtime.md

    - `load_from`: If `resume=False`, only imports model weights, which is mainly used to load trained models;
-     If `resume=True`, load all of the model weights, optimizer state, and other training information, which is mainly used to resume training.
+     If `resume=True`, load all of the model weights, optimizer state, and other training information, which is mainly used to resume interrupted training.

    - `init_cfg`: You can also specify `init=dict(type="Pretrained", checkpoint=xxx)` to load checkpoint, it
      means load the weights during model weights initialization.
 That is, it will be only done at the beginning of the training.
-It's mainly used to fine-tune a pre-trained model, and you can set it in the backbone config to only load backbone weights, for example:
+It's mainly used to fine-tune a pre-trained model, and you can set it in the backbone config and use `prefix` field to only load backbone weights, for example:

      ```python
      model = dict(